pro-crafting/images_jenkins/README.md

 ## Changes include:
 * Installed ansible, so that jenkins can act as an automated playbook runner
+* Installed docker-clie.
+This allows to build docker images using the host docker

 ## Usage:
 Head over to the upstream jenkins docker repository for the [Documentation](https://github.com/jenkinsci/docker/blob/master/README.md)